KOF: Maximum Impact 2: Regulation A

-A sequel (and update) to Maximum Impact 2, it was released for the Taito Type X2 arcade system in Japan on July 7, 2008.
+A sequel (and update) to Maximum Impact 2, it was released for the Taito Type X2 arcade system in Japan on July 14, 2007.
 It is the only arcade release made for the KOF: MI series and includes Ash Crimson, Blue Mary, Makoto Mizoguchi from Data East's Fighter's History series, and newcomer Xiao Lon, who is a Hizoku Assassin like her agnate brother, Duo Lon, into its character roster.
 Regulation A is a remake of Maximum Impact 2, but with the classic 3-on-3 gameplay from the 2D KOF series added in hopes of winning over the series fanbase as well as new players.
+Armored Ralf was removed from the update version due to issues with his gameplay.

 Despite the addition of four new characters, Armor Ralf has been removed, as have several stages, as well as the story and challenge modes from Maximum Impact 2.
 In addition, all of the characters have lost half of their outfits in both normal and alternate types.
 Some new music has been added, including songs from the original Maximum Impact and Sengoku 3, in addition to new alternate versions of existing stages and a new stage for Makoto Mizoguchi.

-The game was also released for the PlayStation 2 in Japan, on July 26, 2008.
+The game was also released for the PlayStation 2 in Japan, on July 26, 2007.
 It was planned for release in the U.S. along with RA2 and Maximum Impact 3, but were cancelled due to the timing of KOF XII.